viviandotdev/ObsidianVault/+ Encounters/You need 3 hobbies, one that keeps you healthy, one that earns you money and one to be creative.md

 **Topic**
 *What are you writing about from The Queue?
 This can be a quote, tweet, idea, thought, interest,* *or even a broad topic.*

-The 3 hobby theory, you
+The 3 hobby theory, you need 3

 **References**
   Are there any quotes, books, or other content that comes to mind?
 Did you find the information somewhere?